thelounge/thelounge.github.io/_docs/usage.md

 thelounge install thelounge-plugin-closepms
 ```

-The plugins are hot reloaded, you do not need to restart the lounge service.
+The plugins are hot-loaded, you do not need to restart the lounge service.
 They will be available a few moments after installation.

 ## Configuring The Lounge